 DC Alchemy’s products minimize leaks and create smooth draws for the ultimate vaping experience.
 The secret is in the design.
 Leaking usually occurs when the e-liquid enters the airflow system.
 It can range from a drop or two to a majority of the contents.
 It is a common problem with most mods, though DC Alchemy cracked the code with its premium design.

-DC Alchemy’s CCELL products are optimized for seamless draws.
+DC Alchemy’s CCELL cartridges are optimized for seamless draws.
 The Ceramic core porosity ensures continuous fluid saturation while the increased cross-sectional area reduces the risk of overheating.
 When used for its intended purpose, the high viscosity e-liquid will quickly heat up to improve flow.
 Fewer leaks mean longer puffs and less tinkering to get your vape product to work.

 Users will immediately notice the difference in flavor, quality of draws, and consistency.
 In addition to reduced leaks, the heating element also reduces the risk of clogs.